 Larger systems that span multiple processes or integrate deeply with ERP and production systems usually cost $25,000-$100,000+.
 Rather than defaulting to full rebuilds, we focus on scoping the right-sized solution and often recommend targeted builds that solve specific problems first.

 Production execution is about understanding what actually happens after an order is placed.
 We build systems that track orders through production, capture actual output, and surface gaps between plan and reality.
-This includes production status, throughput, scrap, rework, delays, and fulfillment visibility tied directly to orders and schedules.
+This includes production status, throughput, scrap, rework, delays, fulfillment visibility, and operational reporting tied directly to orders and schedules.

 As manufacturing systems grow more complex, minor data issues can cause significant downstream problems.
 We design software with data integrity built in, linking production actuals, costing, pricing, and financial data so numbers reconcile and decisions can be trusted.
 This includes validation rules, micro-controls, audit trails, and role-based access controls.